 - 2 tablespoons fresh dill minced

-Turn off the heat and stir in the diced cucumber and ONE tablespoon of the fresh dill.
-Spoon the creamy dill sauce over the salmon filets.
+- Turn off the heat, stir in minced cucumber and 1 tablespoon of dill.
+Spoon the lemon dill sauce over the salmon.

-Garnish with the additional dill and serve with a lemon wedge.
+- Garnish with extra dill and serve right away with lemon slices or wedges.